saltysoup/a3-bootcamp-ce/Day2/inference-with-jetstream-on-gke/README.md

 > Even though Kaggle provides checkpoints for MaxText, it is not actually MaxText compatible.
 Instead, it is [Orbax](https://github.com/google/orbax) compatible.

-We will convert the Kaggle-provided checkpoint to a MaxText compatible first, and then convert it once again into unscanned one, which is used for JetStream model serving.
+We will convert the Kaggle-provided checkpoint to a MaxText compatible format first, and then convert it once again into unscanned one, which is used for JetStream model serving.

 Follow the below instructions to download and convert the Gemma 7B model checkpoint files.